Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

 - Bags of beans

-- Flour, rice, or sugar sacks
+- Flour, rice or sugar sacks

-- Water bottles of varying sizes – to increase weight use pebbles or sand instead of water
+- Water bottles of varying sizes — to increase weight, use pebbles or sand instead of water

 - Rope (for TRX-style workouts)